-For one, because it just so happens that whoever founded it conveniently decided to put it smack bang in the middle of a bunch of great road trip destinations, all two hours away by either car or rail.
+And it just so happens that whoever founded it conveniently decided to put it smack bang in the middle of a bunch of great road trip destinations, all two hours away by either car or rail.

-And we’ve put together a convenient list of the best 20 day trips from London that won’t take hours to make…
+So we’ve put together a convenient list of the best 20 day trips from London that won’t take hours to make…

 This 250-acre park was designed to be unique.
 And boy, is it.
 Created in the 1700s, it features a fake ‘ruined’ abbey, a Roman amphitheatre, an Alpine valley, a Gothic temple, a cool grotto, and more.